School At a Glance: 2013-14

 Student/Faculty ratio: average of 10:1

-There are more than 500 computers in curricular use school wide in classrooms, teaching labs, and on mobile carts.
+There are more than 600 computers and tablets in curricular use school wide in classrooms, teaching labs, and on mobile carts.
 Faculty members have laptops furnished by the school.
 Students and faculty are able to connect to the school's network wirelessly from anywhere on campus.
 Personal computers and tablets are supported when used on campus.

 Community service is an integral part of a Country Day education and plays an important role in shaping the character of our students.
 Children at every level, from JK to grade 12, give back to the community in hundreds of ways big and small.
 From collecting books for underprivileged children, to pet therapy with senior citizens, to annually hosting the Special Olympics spring games, our students fully understand that privilege and service go hand in hand.

 Country Day offers an exceptionally broad-based international studies curriculum that is integrated across disciplines and grade levels.
-Since 1992 nearly 1,600 students and more than 300 teachers have participated in study abroad programs, and more than 1,000 CCDS families have hosted a foreign student in their home.
+Since 1992 more than 2,000 students and more than 300 teachers have participated in study abroad programs, and more than 1,100 CCDS families have hosted a foreign student in their home.
 Learn more about our comprehensive International Studies program.

 International Baccalaureate Program